-All organizations interested in applying for grants from Jewish Community Foundation funds should contact Beatrice Fine at (913) 327-4618 prior to applying.
+The following Jewish Community Foundation funds provide grants to organizations.
+Please click "Learn more" for application instructions.
+All organizations interested in applying for grants should contact Beatrice Fine at (913) 327-4618 prior to applying.

 Community Legacy Fund

-The Community Legacy Fund awards grants to programs and agencies which enhance and maintain the quality of Jewish life in the Greater Kansas City area and which respond to emergency needs for Jewish communities around the world.
+The Community Legacy Fund awards grants to programs and agencies which enhance and maintain the quality of Jewish life in the Greater Kansas City area.
+Grants are available for Core support and Innovative/Emergency/Emergent programs.
+Core grant applications are due March 1.
+Innovation/Emergency/Emergent grant applications are due October 15.

 Flo Harris Foundation